StrangeRanger/CTF-Write-Ups/README.md

-# CTF Write Ups
+# CTF Write-Ups

-This repository contains write ups for various CTF challenges.
-The write ups are organized by the platform on which the CTF was hosted, and then by the name of the CTF.
+This repository contains write-ups for various CTF challenges.
+The write-ups are organized by the platform on which the CTF was hosted or provided, and then by the name of the CTF.